ianshea/DESN-368/syllabus.md

 **There is no physical textbook for this course.** But you can buy [Learn HTML & CSS](http://www.barnesandnoble.com/w/learn-to-code-html-and-css-shay-howe/1117333227) in paperback form if you want. **But it's not required.**

 #### Website Hosting & Version Control

+We'll be submitting assignments via Github.

 * [GitHub](https://github.com/join) for web hosting & also version control

 #### CodePen

+Want to share/test quickly work with code?
+Signup for Codepen.

 * [CodePen](https://codepen.io/signup/free) for code testing, code samples, & sharing

 ### Tools